SchuyBlu/KIUEdit/README.md

 You are also able to build the application by calling `make 3ds`.
 This will simply build the application, unlike `make release` which will build the application within a docker container.

 ## Testing
 To run tests you'll need to install the  [Unity Test](https://github.com/ThrowTheSwitch/Unity) unit testing framework.
-You'll need a copy of it in the root directory of the project, which you should have running within a docker container.
+You'll need a copy of it in the root directory of the project, which you should have running within the required docker container.
 Please rename the testing framework directory to `unity` if it isn't already named so.
 You can run the following to run each test.
 ```
 make test
 ```